Lark Peart - Online therapist

 Research and Psychology

-I am able to assist with therapy to address a range of conditions and disorders, including depression, stress, anxiety, anorexia and bulimia, Post-Traumatic Stress Disorder, parenting difficulties, and managing difficult emotions which may arise from life challenges such as work stress, or moving to a new country.
+As a therapist, I am able to assist to address a range of conditions and disorders, including depression, stress, anxiety, anorexia and bulimia, Post-Traumatic Stress Disorder, and managing difficult emotional experiences which may arise from life challenges such as work stress, or moving to a new country.

-I look forward to meeting you, and helping you to live your best life.
+I look forward to meeting you online, and helping you to live your best life.

 You are welcome to contact me via the contact form if you have further questions or want to make a first appointment.